-Eds. note: This article currently covers more than 80 Black-owned eateries in Queens, NYC.
+Eds. note: This article currently covers more than 80 Black-owned restaurants in Queens, NYC.
 It is by no means comprehensive.
-Please consult the spreadsheet referenced below for a more exhaustive list while we continue to add to this!
+Please consult the spreadsheet referenced below for a more exhaustive list while we continue to add to this.
 Last update: Jan.
-2023.
+2024.

 In 2020, when considering what we can do specifically on this platform (beyond social media) to support racial equality and Black Lives Matter, we thought about local restaurants and were hard-pressed to think of any Black-owned eateries in our immediate part of Queens.
 Granted, Jackson Heights and Elmhurst are filled with restaurants owned by other minority groups—but where were all the Black-owned restaurants in Queens?
 And what do they offer?

 Ice cream, soul food, Haitian food, Jamaican cuisine, West African food, Ethiopian dishes, Welsh food, juices and smoothies and more, it turns out.
 I started to collect them in this post, consulting some of the NYC restaurant spreadsheets circulating around as well as other sources (see below) and adding information about what each place offers, because one of MANY things we can do to amplify the Black community is to patronize Black-owned restaurants, leave positive reviews, tell our friends, and share about them on social media.
 Not just today, or this week—on the regular.
-Put these restaurants on your radar, add them to your repertoire, and, as a huge personal bonus, you’ll get to eat something delicious—and perhaps get better acquainted with some cuisines that are unfamiliar to you.
+Put these restaurants on your radar, add them to your repertoire, and, as a huge personal bonus, you’ll get to eat something delicious—and perhaps get better acquainted with some cuisines you are less familiar with.

 Pin this to save!